statamic/docs/content/collections/docs/search.md

 </form>
 ```

 Next, set up the search _results_.
-You'll have access to all the content and variables inside each res
+You'll have access to all the content and variables inside each result.

 ```
 {{ search:results }}